How to make a rough pool plaster finish smooth using our NON-CORROSIVE Pool Plaster Diamond Disc?

 The DIY process of resurfacing your pool majorly consists of only two steps followed by some initials.

 Start with walls under the waterline tile moving downward, next floor.
-Flat surfaces of the pool will be done.
-When using pool plaster disc without water it is important not overheat the disc or plaster.
-After doing a 5 Ft. x 5 Ft. area use your hose to wash off plaster residual material remaining.
+Flat surfaces of the pool will be done then start on inside coves and corners.
+When using pool plaster disc without water it is important not overheat the disc or plaster by doing a 5 Ft. x 5 Ft. area then use your hose to wash off plaster residual material remaining.
 This will keep the pool plaster disc and pool plaster from over heating.
 Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.

 - Start on the corners.
 Pool plaster disc can be used with or without water.
 Begin with applying the whole face of the pool plaster disc evenly and lightly against the plaster.
 Too much pressure will cause premature wear of disc and plaster gouging.
 The weight of the tool is all that is needed.
 As you progress you will see the pad take the roughness away leaving a honed resurfaced to the touch finish.